mithril-security/aigovtool/client/README.md

 In the **Enclave** window : [in green]

-You can launch the enclave server and BlindAI using our `justfile` with the following command from the root of the BlindAI_drm_fli repo:
+You can launch the enclave server and BlindAI using our `justfile` with the following command from the root of the aigovtool repo:

 ```bash
 $ BLINDAI_AZURE_DCS3_PATCH=1 just release
 ```
-You may need to wait a few minutes for the server to start running and connect to the DRM server.
+You may need to wait a few minutes for the server to start running and connect to the DRM custodian server.

 On the **customer** : [in blue]